 As research continues to demonstrate the benefits that physical activity has on one's health, the number of individuals interested in health and wellness steadily increases.
 Therefore, attaining proper knowledge and skills related to fitness, by earning a degree in kinesiology and exercise science, will lead individuals to a promising career instructing others on how to enhance their health, wellness, and physical performance.The science-based field of the kinesiology and exercise science degree program centers on the effects that exercise and movement have on the body.
 Academic studies focus primarily on anatomy, biophysics, physiology, therapeutic rehabilitation, and biomechanics.
 Other instruction includes motor development and coordination, performance research, and the development of rehabilitative methods.
 Once coursework is complete, students will have an in-depth understanding of how to educate and guide individuals in the proper methods for exercising one's muscles, avoiding strain, improving training habits, and increasing strength evenly throughout the body's muscle mass.Careers in this program are as follows: personal trainer, rehabilitation specialist, emergency medical technician, athletic coach, and physical therapist.
 Continuing education can prepare students for further study in medicine or chiropractic care.
 There are also certificate programs available in related fields such as sports nutrition or kinesiotherapy.

-University of New Hampshire-Main Campus offers 2 Kinesiology and Exercise Science degree programs.
-It's a large, public, four-year university in a small suburb.
-In 2019, 59 Kinesiology and Exercise Science students graduated with students earning 54 Bachelor's degrees, and 5 Master's degrees.
+University of Northwestern-St Paul offers 1 Kinesiology and Exercise Science degree programs.
+It's a small, private not-for-profit, four-year university in a large suburb.
+In 2019, 17 Kinesiology and Exercise Science students graduated with students earning 17 Bachelor's degrees.

-New England College offers 1 Kinesiology and Exercise Science degree programs.
-It's a small, private not-for-profit, four-year university in a faraway rural area.
-In 2019, 7 Kinesiology and Exercise Science students graduated with students earning 7 Bachelor's degrees.
+University of Wisconsin-River Falls offers 1 Kinesiology and Exercise Science degree programs.
+It's a medium sized, public, four-year university in a faraway town.
+In 2019, 31 Kinesiology and Exercise Science students graduated with students earning 31 Master's degrees.

 |School||Average Tuition||Student Teacher Ratio||Enrolled Students|